By Ian Wilson (Rated PG)

 “Good job,” I said.

-Before long, we had him tied up in one of the cabins.
+Before long, we had him tied up in one of the cabins until we could decide what to do with him.
 We’d taken his long, black coat away from him.
-He was packing some serious ordinance.
-He had two revolvers, loaded with silver bullets, with more in his belt just in case.
-He had a dagger, a crucifix, a rosary, some assorted saints medals, vials of blessed salt, holy water, anointing oil, some herbs, and a Latin Psalter.
+He was packing some serious ordinance: two revolvers, loaded with silver bullets, with more in his belt; a dagger, a crucifix, a rosary, some assorted saints medals, vials of blessed salt, holy water, anointing oil, some herbs, and a Latin Psalter.

 “Rise and shine!” said Hoarfrost as he threw water in the man’s face.
-He revived and looked Hoarfrost in the eyes.
+Revived, the man scowled up at Hoarfrost.
 A mistake if ever there was one.

 “Now,” said the Alpha, “why were you sneaking around our camp?”